-Phrase match is a matching option offered by Google AdWords.
+Phrase match is a keyword match type option offered by Google AdWords.
 In this tutorial, you'll learn:

 - How phrase match works.

-- Why it's important to you and to your PPC campaign.
+- Why phrase match is important to you and to your PPC campaign.

 - And how best to utilize the phrase matching option.